sanlocoz/structural-modeling/README.md

 *Introduction to CSi API*

 ## Limitations
-The program is just to automate the modeling process of simple 3D space
+The program is just to automate the modeling process of simple 3D space frame as shown in figures below:
 <br> <br> <img src="img/2.png" alt="CSi API" width="300"/>
 <br> *Plan view (X-Y axis plane)* <br> <br> <img src="img/3.png" alt="CSi API" width="250"/>
 <br> *Side view (Y-Z axis plane)* <br> <br> <img src="img/4.png" alt="CSi API" width="250"/>
 <br> *Front view (X-Y axis plane)*

+Besides the configuration, users also can model manny material and section properties using Excel to later interact with the programming interface.

+For the structural optimization is out of the scope of this program.

 ## Parameter of the program